Weekend recharge. The faucet battery will be recharged automatically soon

 It is an extension for the web browser.
 It does not require downloading the entire Ethereum blockchain.

-It can work with the testnet network (ropsten, rinkeby, kovan) and with the mainnet network.
+It can work with several testnet networks (ropsten, rinkeby, kovan) and with the mainnet network.

-One of the most popular wallet for Bitcoin is Electrum, though we can use another ones like copay, or bitpay for testing.
+One of the most popular wallet for Bitcoin is Electrum, but tipically it requires to download the entire blockchain, so we might use copay, or bitpay for testing.

 These ones do not need to download the entire blockchain before they can work, so they are faster than the official wallet.